OpenSourcingLaw/ai.law/03-AI_Outputs.md

 By definition, AI achieves human-like intelligence as evidenced in its ability to reach decisions based on the data it consumes.

 ## Profiling and targeting
-A common use of machine learning is to categorise indivduals based on the information avaiabile about them, incuding .
-When working on profiling technology, the applicable legislation includes consumer law.s
+A common use of machine learning is to categorise indivduals based on the information avaiabile about them, incuding creating profiles and targeting users based on the profiles created.

 ### Unconscionable conduct
-Profiling and Targeting vulnerable groups may be characterised as unconscionable conduct.
+When working on profiling and targeting technology, the nature of the profile itself is to be considered in the context of legal prohibitions on unconscionable conduct.
+Consider, for example, a profile that is created based on a individual's behaviour that it is defined with reference to a form of vulnerability, such as individuals with gambling problems.
+In this speculative scenario, targeting users with a profile of "gambling problem" with ads for services that assist with gambling addictions might go against good conscious.
+To target the same group with gambling sites and related services may be regarded less favourably.
 Australian Consumer Law (ACL) protects consumers and businesses from unconscionable conduct.
 The prohibition on unconscionable conduct is found in s21 of the ACL, within Schedule 2 _Competition and Consumer Act 2010_ (Cth) (the “_CCA_”).

 On September 27, 2018 the Federal Court found unconscionable conduct existed in the facts of the case, _Australian Competition Consumer Commission v Equifax Australia Information Services Pty Ltd [2018] FCA 1637_.
 In that case the ACCC alleged Equifax used unfair sales tactic on consumers who were vulnerable.
 The ACCC argued that Equifax acted unconscionably in selling fee based credit reporting services to vulnerable customers, who were often in difficult circumstances.